novasamatech/parity-signer/docs/src/tutorials/Kusama-tutorial.md

 ### Recover an identity with your recovery phrase

-If you already have an account created with either Parity Signer or any other waller, you can recover it by doing so:
+If you already have an account created with either Parity Signer or any other wallet, you can recover it by doing so:

 - Tap on the top right side user icon, and choose ` + Add Identity`.
 - Input the new identity name and tap the `Recover Identity` button.
 - Type in the recovery phrase, word suggestion helps you prevent any typo.
-The field will turn red if the recovery phrase is not a bip39.
+The field will turn red if the recovery phrase is not a .
 - Tap `Recover Identity`.
 - Select a PIN number and confirm it by typing it again.
 - Identity generated, now you can select the network to create the first account.

-NOTICE: For V3 user, after recovering the seed phrase of Kusama account, the account will appear as an identity root account aside with identity name in the network selection screen.
+NOTICE: For `V3` user, after recovering the seed phrase of Kusama account, the account will appear as an identity root account aside with identity name in the network selection screen.

 ## 3. Add Parity Signer's account to Polkadot-js apps

-To be able to follow this tutorial and interact with the Blockchain from a freshly created account on Parity Signer, you will need to get some KSMs on this account first.
+To be able to follow this tutorial and interact with the Blockchain from a freshly created account on Parity Signer, you will need to get some  on this account first.
 Polkadot-js apps allows you to manage your Signer account seamlessly.

 - Visit [Polkadot-js apps](https://polkadot.js.org/apps/) website.
 - Go to `Accounts` from the left sidebar.